Max Kless

 Not “should.”
 Must.

-This is not an abstract moral preference.
+This isn’t an abstract moral preference.
 It’s a stability requirement.
-Systems that cannot be contested eventually lose legitimacy, and legitimacy is what keeps compliance from collapsing into force.
+Systems that can’t be contested eventually lose legitimacy, and legitimacy is what keeps compliance from hardening into force.

 Think of it like building a bridge on a public trail.
 The heavier the load, the more you overbuild the supports.
 You don’t get to say “it usually holds.”